 What Is Domain Spoofing? (+ How It Hurts Your Brand)

-How do you define spoofing as it relates to online advertising?
+How do you define domain spoofing as it relates to online advertising?
 What’s the impact of spoofing on companies looking to advertise online?
-How can you spot domain spoofing and thwart it?
+How can you spot domain spoofing ad fraud and thwart it?

-Let’s examine how to prevent becoming a victim of this.
+We’re here to help you learn how to prevent becoming a victim of this costly scheme.

-A basic spoofing definition for online advertising would be when a publisher declares in the real-time bidding (RTB) that an ad will run on a specific domain, but is actually set to appear on a different, less favorable website.
+We define domain spoofing as: When a publisher declares in the real-time bidding (RTB) that an ad will run on a specific domain, but is actually set to appear on a different, less favorable website.
 Fraudsters try to profit from the domains of reputable publishers, so what you see isn’t always what you get.

-The point of domain spoofing is that the actual domain of a website is hidden from the viewer.
+Domain spoofing for ad fraud involves hiding the actual domain of a website from the viewer.
 On the surface, the URL will look like it hosts a reputable site, but it’s really a trick (i.e., a “spoof”).
 So, while you think you’re bidding on a reputable website, your ad will show up someplace much different.

-A fake URL example might be something like ABCCompany1.com when the real company’s website is ABCCompany.com.
+A fake URL might be extremely subtle, like ABCCompany1.com when the real company’s website is ABCCompany.com.

 If a fraudulent publisher is spoofing their domain, it’s probably not the cleanest site.
 If the ad appears next to inappropriate or controversial material, it can create some major brand safety issues.
 For example, imagine if a Warner Bros ad was running on an illegal streaming site.